Sharannya340/the-walking-hand/README.md

 **Response:**
 `[The system operates as a closed-loop interactive mechanism translating a simple human input into coordinated mechanical motion.
 The primary input is a physical switch, which, when pressed, sends a signal to the ESP32 microcontroller.
 The controller processes this input and executes a predefined control logic that simultaneously drives DC motors and servo motors.
 The DC motors generate forward locomotion by actuating specific fingers, while the servo motors articulate the remaining fingers through controlled angular movement.
 All components are embedded within a fabricated skeletal hand structure, which houses the wiring, motors, and joints.
 There is no app-based interaction; the system is intentionally self-contained to preserve immediacy and tactile engagement.
 The output is purely physical: motion, rhythm, and presence.]`

+NEW-
+`[The player taps fingers on a physical hand model.
+Each finger is connected to the ESP32, which sends input signals to the computer.
+The Pygame program processes the input and compares it with the expected prompt.
+Based on accuracy and timing, the system displays feedback and updates the score.]`

 ## 6.3 Input / Output Map

 | System Part | Type | What It Does |